TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 you should have a look at the controllers below.

 :class:`\\TYPO3\\CMS\\Extbase\\Mvc\\Controller\\ControllerInterface`
     The basic interface that must be implemented by all controllers.

 :ref:`t3api:TYPO3\\CMS\\Extbase\\Mvc\\Controller\\AbstractController`
     Abstract controller with basic functionality.

 :ref:`t3api:TYPO3\\CMS\\Extbase\\Mvc\\Controller\\ActionController`
     The most widely used controller in Extbase.
 An overview of its API is given in the following section.

 :ref:`t3api:TYPO3\\CMS\\Extbase\\Mvc\\Controller\\CommandController`
     Extend this controller if you want to provide commands to the scheduler or command line interface.

+.. _class_hierarchy-action_controller_api:

 ActionController API
 --------------------